Research Agreement Templates

 - For active studies, if the proposed uses of the data were not addressed in the consent process for research participation, an amendment to describe the consent process or request a waiver of the consent process for the new uses may be required.

-- For studies that have closed, contact the Research Integrity Office to discuss options.
+- For studies that have closed, contact Research Integrity to discuss options.